tajwone17/maze-solver-ai/README.md

-# Maze Solver AI - Depth-First Search Algorithm
+# 🎮 Maze Race Game - User vs Computer AI

-A visual maze solver that demonstrates the Depth-First Search (DFS) algorithm in action.
-The application generates random mazes and solves them step-by-step with beautiful animations.
+A competitive maze race game where you compete against an AI computer using the Depth-First Search (DFS) algorithm.
+The game features real-time movement, intelligent AI pathfinding, and exciting race dynamics!

-## Features
+## 🎯 Game Features

-- **Random Maze Generation**: Uses recursive backtracking to create solvable mazes
+### 🏁 Race Mode

+- **Player vs Computer**: Race against an AI that uses DFS to find the optimal path
+- **Real-time Movement**: Use WASD or arrow keys for instant player movement
+- **Smart AI**: Computer finds and follows the optimal path step-by-step
+- **Win Detection**: First to reach the goal wins with celebration animations
+- **Restart Capability**: Press R to restart or click "New Game"

+### 🎨 Visual Features

+- **Player Distinction**: Blue circle with 👤 for user, pink circle with 🤖 for computer
+- **Animated Elements**: Pulsing players, win animations, and smooth transitions
+- **Real-time Updates**: See both players moving simultaneously
+- **Beautiful UI**: Modern gradient design with responsive layout

+### 🧠 AI Features

-- **DFS Algorithm**: Implements Depth-First Search to find paths from start to end
+- **DFS Pathfinding**: Computer uses Depth-First Search to find paths
-- **Visual Animation**: Shows the algorithm in action with real-time cell updates
-- **Interactive Controls**: Generate new mazes, solve, clear paths, and reset
-- **Responsive Design**: Works on desktop and mobile devices
-- **Modern UI**: Beautiful gradient design with smooth animations
-- **🆕 Modular Code Structure**: Clean, well-documented code split into focused files
+- **Optimal Strategy**: AI always finds a valid path to the goal
+- **Visualized Thinking**: Watch the AI explore and backtrack (in solve mode)
+- **Fair Competition**: AI moves at a reasonable speed for fair gameplay

 ## 📂 Project Structure